Loading Controls

 Glyceraldehyde 3-phosphate dehydrogenase (GAPDH)

-Suitability: Whole cell & cytoplasmic extracts
+Suitability: Whole cell lysates and cytoplasmic extracts

 Molecular weight: ~37 kDa